rancher-sandbox/hypper.io/content/blog/2021/08/using-maxsat-for-resolving-deps.md

 repositories.
 Hence, we use a SAT solver directly when performing those upgrades.

-## What kind of SAT solvers exist?
+## What kinds of SAT solvers exist?

 Let's walk through an example on the following paragraphs and see.
 We will use the example of installing `Wordpress` with a dependency to `Mariadb` (the names